divadnauj-GB/nvbitPERfi/README.md

 python3 configure_real_workloads.py
 ```
 # How to use this framework?
+The previous setup configure and run all the application benchmarchs and generate the golden outputs.
 If you want to execute the IOC error model for all apps that were used in the paper; run the following script.
-Previously during the tool setup the [configure_real_workloads.py](https://github.com/divadnauj-GB/nvbitPERfi/blob/main/test-apps/configure_real_workloads.py) script already configured all the application benchmarchs.

 ```bash
 export FAULT_MODE=ICOC